dmd-program/dmd-100/projects/ritual/develop_storyboard.md

 ## Report in

-1. Submit photos or scans of your journal pages to the Studio.
-2. Submit the Storyboard to the studio as a scanned or well-photographed image.
+1. Submit the Storyboard to the studio as a scanned or well-photographed image.